It’s wonderful added to homemade cocktails, too!

 Ginger syrup is a key ingredient for homemade ginger ale or ginger beer.
 It adds a great kick added to lemonade or soda.
 It can be stirred into tea, made into ginger tea, or added to cold brew or lattes.
 Add it to smoothies, too!

-Expand the horizons and drizzle it on top of pancakes or waffles, add it to stir fry, or mix it into a marinade.
+Expand the horizons and drizzle it on top of pancakes or waffles (it will be thinner than traditional maple syrup, try a 2:1 ratio to make it thicker).
+Add it to stir fry, or mix it into a marinade.
 Anything that would benefit from a little sweetness and ginger flavor would be lovely with this syrup.

 And now, of course, for cocktails.
 Ginger simple syrup can be used in any homemade cocktails that require simple syrup and would be delicious with ginger.
 Cranberry Ginger Cocktails are bright and festive – perfectly made with ginger simple syrup.
 Add it to a Cranberry Rosemary Prosecco for a fun twist, too.